happyjeffery88/AFBlegal/TermsOfService.md

   - Violating these Terms or Discord’s policies.
   - Misusing the Bot or engaging in harmful activities.
   - Actions that compromise the integrity, security, or operation of the Bot.
-  - Upon your request for account deletion
+  - Upon your request for account deletion.

 Termination may occur without prior notice at our discretion.
 In cases of severe or repeated violations, we reserve the right to pursue formal **legal action** against the offending party.
 Legal actions may include, but are not limited to:
   - Filing a lawsuit for damages caused.